lucas-aragno/railsgirlsguide/index.md

 you will find 2 installers as shown on the image, you need to pick the right one for the machine your are working with (depending on if it's 64bit or 32bit), a good way to do this is to do windows + R (the windows key), that will prompt a small search bar and type there cmd to open the command line (or open the command line directly if you know how to do it) and type `dxdiag` that will open a window where you can see which system is running.

-Remember to leave the default instalation path so it will create a folder `C:/Ruby23` that we will need later
+Remember to leave the default installation path so it will create a folder `C:/Ruby23` that we will need later

 > note that here you can download either a compressed version of the installer or an .exe file I recommend the .exe because it will give you the option to add ruby to your PATH otherwise you will have to do it manually from the control panel